Thunderstorm yellow warnings in 22 areas issued across Scotland amid flooding fears

-Edinburgh weather: Thunderstorm yellow warnings issued for Edinburgh and the Lothians just weeks after flooding battered Capital
+Lightning strikes have been detected over the Lothians as forecasters warned the area should brace for thunderous downpours which threaten to bring floods.

+A number of strikes have been picked up by weather stations in East Lothian, with several in the Tranent and Cockenzie areas, along with Cranston in Midlothian.

-The Met Office has issued yellow warnings of thunderstorms and rain across Scotland including Edinburgh and the Lothians – set to take place from Tuesday afternoon onwards.
+It comes after the Met Office issued yellow warnings of thunderstorms and rain across Scotland including Edinburgh and the Lothians – set to take place from Tuesday afternoon onwards.

 Edinburgh, East Lothian, Midlothian and West Lothian are included in the list of areas affected.